tomciosegal/nutri-store/README.md

 - light grey: #e3e1e1

 - The brand colours for this project were chosen to make to create the impression of a clean, sterile room where natural supplements are produced. thus, we want to ensure a potential customer about the purity of our product.
-- The grenn was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".
+- The green was chosen to provide a highlighting contrast for links, prices and important buttons for the user such as "add to cart" and "checkout now".

 ## Wireframes